foglienimatteo/GaPSE.jl/README.md

 This project, and the analytical expressions used for the TPCFs, are based on the article of Emanuele Castorina and Enea Di Dio [[3]](#1).

-## Installation
+## Installation and Usage

 Currently, this package is not in the Julia package registries.
+There are two main ways to install and use GaPSE on your local machine:
+-  the traditional way: you clone this gitrepo locally and you install the librarires that GaPSE needs in a suited Julia enviroment; it requires a compatible Julia version ≥1.8;
+-  using a Docker container (experimental): you pull and run the GaPSE container; it requires a [Docker](https://www.docker.com) installation.

+### traditional way: Installation

 Assuming that you have already installed a coompatible Julia version, the simplest way to install this software is then the following:

-- in the terminal, go to the directory you want to install this package;
+- in the terminal, go to the directory where you want to install this package;

 - clone this repository with Git
   ```bash